Erich Mielke: Early life

 Erich Mielke was born in a tenement in Berlin-Wedding, Brandenburg, on 28 December 1907.
 During the First World War, the neighborhood was known as "Red Wedding" due to many residents' Marxist militancy.
 In a handwritten biography written for the Soviet secret police, Mielke described his father as "a poor, uneducated woodworker," and said that his mother died in 1911.
 Both were, he said, members of the Social Democratic Party of Germany (SPD).
 After his remarriage to "a seamstress," the elder Mielke and his new wife joined the Independent Social Democratic Party of Germany and remained members when it was renamed the Communist Party of Germany (KPD).
-His son Erich claimed "My younger brother Kurt and two sisters were Communist sympathisers."
+Erich claimed "My younger brother Kurt and two sisters were Communist sympathisers."

 Despite his family's poverty, Mielke was sufficiently academically gifted to be awarded a free scholarship in the prestigious Köllnisches Gymnasium, but had to leave it a year later, for being "unable to meet the great demands of this school."
 While attending the Gymnasium, Mielke joined the Communist Party of Germany in 1925, and worked as a reporter for the communist newspaper Rote Fahne from 1928 to 1931.

 Under the Weimar Republic, the KPD was the largest communist party in Europe and was seen as the "leading party" of the communist movement outside the Soviet Union.
 Under Ernst Thälmann's leadership, the KPD was completely obedient to Soviet General Secretary Joseph Stalin, and from 1928 the Party was both funded and controlled by the Comintern in Moscow.

 Until the end of the Republic, the KPD viewed the Social Democratic Party of Germany (SPD), which dominated German politics between 1918 and 1931, as their mortal enemy.
 In keeping with Stalin's policy towards social democracy, the KPD considered all SPD members to be "social fascists".
 The KPD also believed that all other political parties were "fascist" and regarded itself as "the only anti-fascist Party" in Germany.
 Nevertheless, the KPD closely collaborated with the Nazi Party during the early 1930s and both Parties intended to replace the democratically elected government of the Weimar Republic with a totalitarian single party state.